I adore small utopian ventures and grassroots projects that inspire change. Here are recent favourites:

 “Sleeping with the Author,” In conversation with Ron Grimes.
 January 31, 2018.

-Body & Soul: Creative Nonfiction for Skeptics and Seekers.
-With a forward by Alison Pick (forthcoming 2019).
-Two dozen of Canada’s finest writers and poets invite us into a dimension of our lives that’s hard to talk about, harder to describe.
+Body & Soul: Stories for Skeptics and Seekers.
+With a forward by Alison Pick (Caitlin Press, January 2019).
+Unorthodox voices on stuff that’s hard to talk about, harder to describe.
 Edited anthology.

 Native-Immigrant.
 Community collaborations that are hopeful, joyful and really down to earth.
 The outgrowth of a dream by Montreal-based artist, Carolina Echeverria, to bridge immigrants with Indigenous peoples.
 Visit our website to learn about all the iterations of our ongoing projects, and to meet other members of the collective in the global north and south.